-The NC conducted an assessment in February 2024 and is satisfied that the Board and the Board Committees comprise Directors who as a group provide an appropriate balance and mix of skills, knowledge, experience and other aspects of diversity.
+The NC conducted an assessment in February 2025 and is satisfied that the Board and the Board Committees comprise Directors who as a group provide an appropriate balance and mix of skills, knowledge, experience and other aspects of diversity.
 The NC is also satisfied that the Directors, as a group, possess core competencies required for the Board and the Board Committees to be effective, taking into account the Company's strategy and business.

-Out of the eight members, four are Independent Directors and one is a Non-Independent Non-Executive Director.
-Despite the variation from Provision 2.2 of the Code which Independent Directors do not make up a majority of the Board where the Chairman is not independent, the Company considers the current Board size of eight members is appropriate.
-As a whole, there are five Non-Executive Directors which make up a majority of the Board, of whom four are Independent Directors which make up half of the Board, which had continued to make up a strong and independent element of the Board whereby the views of the Management and Executive Chairman and his team were constructively challenged, from time to time, at Board meetings.
+Out of the eight members, three are Independent Directors and two are Non-Independent Non-Executive Director.
+Despite the variation from Provision 2.2 of the Code which Independent Directors do not make up a majority of the Board where the Chairman is not independent, the Company considers the current Board size and composition is appropriate.
+As a whole, there are five Non-Executive Directors which make up a majority of the Board, of whom three of them are Independent Directors which make up more than one-third of the Board, which had continued to make up a strong and independent element of the Board whereby the views of the Management and Executive Directors were constructively challenged, from time to time, at Board meetings.

-With a half of the Board comprising Independent Directors and such Independent Directors having the requisite experience, expertise and standing, the Board is able to exercise objective judgement independently from its substantial Shareholders and Management, and no individual or small group of individuals dominate the Board's decision-making process.
-Where necessary, Non-Executive Directors may lead by the Lead Independent Director, Mr Tan Kok Aun, formally or informally meet without the presence of Management, and provide feedback to the Board and/or the Chairman after such meetings, as appropriate.
+With more than one-third of the Board comprising Independent Directors and such Independent Directors having the requisite experience, expertise and standing, the Board is able to exercise objective judgement independently from its substantial Shareholders and Management, and no individual or small group of individuals dominate the Board's decision-making process.
+Where necessary, Non-Executive Directors may lead by the Lead Independent Director, Mr Lim Thian Loong, formally or informally meet without the presence of Management, and provide feedback to the Board and/or the Chairman after such meetings, as appropriate.